qor/doc/plugins/media-library.md

 media_library.RegisterCallbacks(&DB)
 ```

-Add [Media Library](https://github.com/qor/media_library) support to model.

-You can upload file to FileSystem.
+You can upload file to different places by add different [Media Library](https://github.com/qor/media_library) support to model.

+### Store file in the file system

+You can store uploaded file in your file system by set the field type as `media_library.FileSystem`.

 ```go
 import "github.com/qor/media_library"